peterjurich/technicalwriting/samples/toby-and-ollie-guide.md

 You’ll find their leash hanging on the coat rack next to the front door.

-This video explains how to clip them in, as well as some general tips for success.
+This video explains how to clip them in, as well as some general tips for success:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/G5z9p-DDJ2A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 There are black poop bags in the white canvass bag by the front door.
 But if you’re all out, there’s a bag station at the end of the block on the other side of the parking lot.